-The legacy integration did not fire when records were created or updated either in bulk or using the Salesforce API.
-This meant that a bulk-sync was sometimes required to update Zendesk for any records created/updated in this fashion.
+The legacy integration did not fire when records were created or updated either in batches or using the Salesforce API.
+This meant that a manual batch-sync was sometimes required to update Zendesk for any records created/updated in this fashion.

 The new Salesforce integration does not have this limitation.
-Bulk updates/API updates trigger a sync over to Zendesk, provided one of the mapped fields is changed.
-The following workflow outlines how to accomplish a bulk-sync-like function by updating many records in SFDC via the API.
+Batch updates/API updates trigger a sync over to Zendesk, provided one of the mapped fields is changed.
+The following workflow outlines how to accomplish a batch-sync function by updating many records in SFDC via the API.

-For information on how to check your current rate-limit usage, see How can I check my Streaming API limits and usage?.
+For information on how to check your current rate-limit usage, see the article: How can I check my Streaming API limits and usage?.

 Here are steps to sync many records quickly using two built-in SFDC tools:

 - Create a custom checkbox organization field in Zendesk called Sync with Salesforce.

 - Create a checkbox account field in Salesforce called Sync with Zendesk with a default value of False.